predictry/tapirus/doc/StandardDataFormat.md

 ```

 The recommendation field is only present in actions where it applies, like view, add to cart, buy, although some events
 may later support it.
-So, it's best to check whether is present or not insteado assuming.
+So, it's best to check whether the field is present or absent, instead of assuming.

 ####Recommendation